How much does it cost to repair a cat-scratched leather couch?

-- Apply the repair compound to the scratched areas on your ottoman.
+- Apply the repair compound to the scratched area on your leather couch

 Drying and Additional Layers

-- Allow several hours for the repair compound to dry until it is no longer sticky to the touch on your ottoman.
+- Allow several hours for the repair compound to dry until it is no longer sticky to the touch on your leather couch

-- Once the repair compound is semi-dry, tear off a slightly larger piece of plastic wrap.
+- To add texture to your repair finish, tear off a slightly larger piece of plastic wrap

-- Repeat this process until you've achieved the desired texture.
-Adding texture will help the repaired section to blend with the rest of the ottoman.
+- Repeat this process until you’ve achieved the desired texture on your leather recliner

-- After the repair compound has dried, use a cotton pad or cotton swab and rubbing alcohol to buff out the edges of the repair on your ottoman.
+- Once the repair compound is completely dry, use a cotton pad or cotton swab and rubbing alcohol to buff out the edges of the repaired area.

 One Repair Leads to Another